Steem-FOSSbot/steem-fossbot-voter/README.md

 Finally, as mentioned in the [discussion](/docs/discussion.md), this project is not intended as a customer ready solution, it is a kind of "hobby grade" project.
 As such, **do not expect consumer level support**.

-## Note

-In the next minor version of Voter the Redis database will be changed for a MongoDB database.

 ## Changelog

 - v0.3.0